Things To Know Before Arriving:

 If you’re looking for the biggest surf, June through August is the go.
 Surfers looking for the cleanest surf possible — and the least crowded — the wet season from January through April is excellent.
 Many people prefer to shoot for those shoulder months of March, April, May and September, October, November, hoping to get those glassy conditions with early or late south west swells.

-All your meals – cooked breakfast, lunch & 3 course dinner, accommodation and trips to local surf breaks and snorkelling, all day tea & coffee from the breakfast bar.
+All your meals – cooked breakfast, lunch & 3 course dinner, accommodation and snorkelling, all day tea & coffee from the breakfast bar.
+Trips to local surf breaks & Frigates is included in the Surfer Package.

-Transfers, diving, game fishing charters, bar drinks and snacks, special coffees (espresso, lattes and cappuccinos) organized day trips, laundry, massages, romantic sunset cruises, massages and tips.
+Transfers, diving, game fishing charters, bar drinks and snacks, special coffees (espresso, lattes and cappuccinos), organized day trips, laundry, massages, sunset cruises and tips.